phoenixTW/LinkedListADT/README.md

 		- Given an index, delete the element at that list.
 		Return the data referenced by the node at that position.

+							v3.0

+LinkedList * filter(LinkedList, int (*)(void *))

+		- Given a linked list and a function pointer, this function will filter the original list and return the reference to a new LinkedList that consists only of references to data that satisfy the filtering criteria.